bigjosh/De-Harak-Clock-Controller/README.md

 First try reseting the whole column using the Breaker Reset procedure below.
 If that does not work, then the panel is likely damaged and needs to be replaced with a spare.
 Sorry.

+## Whole clock showing slow rainbow error pattern

+There was either a power failure or the controller is unplugged.

+Try running the startup procedure below.
+If you are not able to access the controller to run the procedure, check to see if it has power and is connected to the network.

-## Digits showing slow rainbow pattern
+## Individual Digit(s) showing slow rainbow error pattern

 This pattern indicates that the digit has lost its network connection with the controller.